"Agriculture is a fundamental source of national prosperity."

 5-Mile "Side Salad" Family Ride

 Our 5-Mile "Side Salad" Family Ride is designed to cover the perimeter of Somerton.
 On this ride you will start with a cruise through the Cocopah Rio Colorado golf course, and cross Main Street onto the Somerton Canal Multi-Use Pathway.
 Along this segment, you will experience crops growing in adjacent fields, as well as the canal system used to irrigate them.
-Once you're headed back north, you will take Somerton Avenue back to Main Street, where you will ride to the west end of town, ultimately finishing back at Council Park.
+Turning right (west), you'll follow along County 17th Street to the edge of town.
+Once you're headed back north, you will take Cesar Chavez, ultimately finishing back at Council Park.
 This is a wonderful ride for those new to cycling, those who want to try out road riding, families cycling together, or anyone that just simply wants to take the perimeter tour of Somerton!
 This route covers a distance of just over 5 miles.

 10-Mile "Wedge Salad" Route